ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 - **actionTitle:** Title of the action.
 Each title must be unique, and we recommend using Pascal case.
 - **actionRelatedODVs:** Double semicolon-delimited list of actionTitles that are parents of the child listed in the actionTitle column.
 In a parent/child relationship, the parent represents the high watermark.
 Thus, if you complete a parent action, you also complete all child actions.
 For example, when you have similar requirements but different standard-defined values, such as password length, where one standard/regulation requires a minimum of 15 characters, and another requires a minimum of 12 or 10.
 15 would be the parent in this example, and if you configure a minimum of 15 characters, you also satisfy the actions that recommend 12 or 10 characters in other assessments.

+    > [!NOTE]
-Note   The actionRelatedODVs column is a required column for the schema; however, the feature (related actions) is not available in Compliance Manager (Preview).
+    > The actionRelatedODVs column is a required column for the schema; however, the feature (related actions) is not available in Compliance Manager (Preview).
 It is scheduled to be added in a later release.

-- **actionDimensionValues:** Double semicolon-delimited list of applicable dimensions from the Dimensions tab, using the following format: Dimension Key::Dimension Value;;Dimension Key::Dimension Value.
-For example, Product::Office 365;;Certification::NIST CSF.
+- **actionDimensionValues:** Double semicolon-delimited list of applicable dimensions from the Dimensions tab, using the following format:

+    ```
+    Dimension Key::Dimension Value;;Dimension Key::Dimension Value.
+    ```

+    For example:

+    ```
+    Product::Office 365;;Certification::NIST CSF
+    ```

     All Dimensions that are used in a custom Template must be listed on the Dimensions tab of the import file, even if they are already listed on the Dimensions dashboard.
 If you are adding new Dimension Keys or Values, you must add them first to the Dimensions dashboard.
 - **actionScore:** Numeric value for each Action, which represents the score for that action.
 We recommend following the scoring model used by the built-in assessments, which is based on each Action’s purpose and enforcement.
 - **actionOwnership:** Double semicolon-delimited list of Owners.
 All listed Owners must be included on the Ownership tab.
 - **actionDescription:** Text of each Action, which must be unique.
 This field supports Markdown Language as described below.